peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 <a name='H3DU.MeshBuffer_vertexCount'></a>
 ### H3DU.MeshBuffer#vertexCount()

-Gets the number of vertices in this mesh buffer
+Gets the number of vertices in this mesh buffer, that is, the number of vertex indices in its index buffer (some of which may be duplicates).

 #### Return Value